Deploy Logistics Operational Dashboards using DataPane

 Focus on the Picking Process

-Operators are taking their trolleys with a list of items ordered by the customer and will stop at each location to take the quantity ordered.
+Operators are taking their trolleys with a customer-ordered list and will stop at each location to pick up the specified quantity.

 If you want to understand more about the picking process, have a look at the video below